Aswin964567/learnify_app/README.md

 # learnify-app

-A boilerplate Flutter project with:
+A clean and scalable Flutter app for NET exam preparation with:

 - 🧭 GoRouter for navigation
 - 🧠 Riverpod for state management (with MVVM pattern)
 - 🗂️ Clean folder structure
 - 🌗 Light/Dark theme support
 - 📦 FVM support for consistent Flutter version across teams
 - 🧑‍💻 Shared VS Code settings for all developers
 - 🧭 Gap package for spaces
 - ✨ Custom extensions for theme, colorScheme, padding, and screen dimensions

 ---